carlo-colombo/blog/source/_posts/Serverless-Telegram-Bot-on-GC-functions.md

 ---
-title: Serverless Telegram Bot on GC functions
+title: Serverless Telegram Bot on GC Functions
-tags:
-  - telegram
-  - gcp
-  - serverless
-  - google cloud functions
+tags: [telegram, gcp, serverless, google cloud functions]
-date: 2017-06-05 12:22:40
 ---

 I played for some time with the idea of having a telegram bot run _serverless_ in the cloud.
 Obviously the code run on some server but it is not necessary to care to provision, deploy, starting the application, etc. All you care about is **your code**.